wso2/docs-mi/en/docs/reference/connectors/mongodb-connector/mongodb-connector-example.md

 6. Clear the **Include full driver code example** check box to get the connection string.

-## Creating the Integration Project in WSO2 MI VS Code Extension
+## Creating the Integration project in WSO2 MI VS code extension

 1. Create a new integration project named `MongodbConnector`.